French high court OKs extradition of Rwanda genocide suspect

 Commenting earlier this month for the first time since Kabuga’s arrest, Rwandan President Paul Kagame said on national television it was possible that those who sheltered him didn’t want the death of the aging fugitive on their hands.

-France’s Court of Cassation rejected arguments to keep Kabuga in France, including health concerns due to his age.

-The court decision was issued in a statement.
+The French court decision was issued in a statement.

 Ignatius Ssuuna in Kigali, Rwanda, and Masha Macpherson in Paris contributed.